hkirk/I4dab-slides/slides/01 - Intro/01-intro.md

 ---

+### Data and Databases

+* Data, information, knowledge and wisdom ...
+    * Data is a given/fact/signal/symbol (observed)
+    * Information is (the meaning) infered from the data
+    * Knowledge and Wisdom - increasily ambiguous, thus not covered in this course!
+* Database - Definition by the book: data stored/organized in a computer (system) and a description of the data designed to meet the information needs of an organization

+---

-### Database
+### Database Systems

-* Database is an abstraction on a filesystem, which allow common operations on data
+* A database is an abstraction on a filesystem, which allow common operations on data
-* Database server
+* Database server/Database Management System (DBMS)
     * Allows multiple simultaneous clients to do:
         * **C**reate **R**ead **U**pdate and **D**elete operations: AKA **CRUD**
     * Access over network